 There are some standard weights that you can use if you want to do a home weigh-in for your dog to see how they match up.
 It essentially is going to boil down to their height and gender.
-For females, 19-22 pounds is the standard norm whiles males should weigh-in at 22 to 24 pounds.
+For females, 19-22 pounds is the standard norm, while males should weigh in at 22 to 24 pounds.

 Next, you’ll want to factor in the height of your dog.
-If your dog is taller than 13 inches, then 25 to 35 pounds is going to be the more ideal weight.
-Dogs which are shorter than this should be around 22 to 30 pounds.
+If your dog is taller than 13 inches, then 25 to 35 pounds is going to be the ideal weight; dogs that are shorter than this should be around 22 to 30 pounds.